baselime/docs/README.md

 ## Baselime Data Storage

-Baselime [securely stores](../docs/security/overview.md) your telemetry data per namesapce.
+Baselime [securely stores](../docs/security/overview.md) your telemetry data per namespace.
 A namespace is typically a Lambda function.
 Namespaces help partition your data and facilitate querying your data.

 ---

 ## Observability as Code

-Typically, monitoring and observanility solutions let you define your configurations in web-based user interfaces.
+Typically, monitoring and observability solutions let you define your configurations in web-based user interfaces.

 On Baselime, you define your observability configurations in human-readable declarative configuration files.
 This allows you to create a blueprint that you can version, share and re-use.
 On Baselime, observability is a first-class citizen of your software development process.